 It’s fascinating to look at just how much ideas of consent have changed since The Duke and I first hit shelves in 2000.
 While sexual consent undoubtedly still has its shortcomings, it’s understood by a much greater swath of the public, who were made uncomfortable enough to voice their concern about the scene in the Netflix series.
 These kinds of cultural shifts are typically generations in the making, but the line between consensual sex and rape has clearly been firmly drawn in that short twenty years, no doubt aided by a handful of shows who have brought female sexuality and consent to the forefront of its programme and plots.

 The female gaze is still somewhat of a foreign concept in the world of TV and film, but more and more shows have been following Bridgerton’s lead and changing up how they frame the stories they have to tell.
-Like Outlander, for example.
+Take Outlander, as an example.
 As those of you who have watched the series will know, it opens with a fairly hot and heavy moment between a husband and wife… but unlike the traditional silver screen sex scenes we’re used to seeing, Frank is the one pleasuring Claire.
-According to Glamour Magazine, the series’ most intimate encounters “are more than hot – they’re genuinely feminist”.
+According to Glamour Magazine, the series’ most intimate encounters “are more than hot, they’re genuinely feminist”.

-Last year we collectively binge-watched Normal People during lockdown – another series that has been described as “revolutionary”, particularly when it comes to topics as consent, setting boundaries, and establishing an equal balance between both male and female desire onscreen.
+During lockdown we collectively binge-watched Normal People – another series that has been described as “revolutionary”, particularly when it comes to topics such as consent, setting boundaries, and establishing an equal balance between both male and female desire onscreen.
 Yes, there was nudity.
 Yes, there was sex.
 But, despite what some Joe Duffy listeners might have you believe, it wasn’t raunchy or “like something from a porno movie”.
 In fact, I’d go so far as to say it was quite the opposite.
 The positive impact of working with intimacy coach Ita O’Brien was evident and the whole thing felt very authentic.